WIP (Work In Progress)

 I looked at my sister for a long time, then shook my head.
 “Don’t be silly.”

 I turned back to the doll.
 It swayed back and forth.
 For the first time I noticed its one eye was a bright emerald green.
 Almost like my daddy’s eyes–green and full of mischief.
-At least, that’s how I remembered them.
+At least, that’s how I tried to remember them.

 “It’s sad, don’t you think?”
 I drew the head closer and picked shards of glass out of the doll’s hair.
 “Left all alone here.
 Her little body probably washed all the way to China.”

-“I heard a book about a glass bunny that got stolen from home,” said Antonia.
+“I heard a book about a glass bunny that got lost,” Antonia said.
 “He got drowned in the ocean until some fisherman pulled him out and saved him, and even then it took years and years to find his way home.
 That was sad too.”

 I nodded.
 “Probably shouldn’t throw her back in the river.
 That would be littering.”